 Places to Rent a Small or Westfalia Camper Van in California

 Only a few places remain that rent Westfalia vans in California.
-The ones listed here are the only ones I know of.
-I have also include other companies that rent small, easy to drive and park camper vans.
-For Class B vans, try an online search.
+The companies listed here rent either Westfalia vans or other small, easy to drive and park camper vans.

-- Wicked, Los Angeles and Sacramento: These vans have the cutest designs on them and come in sizes that sleep 3 to 5.
+- Wicked, Los Angeles: These vans have the cutest designs on them and come in sizes that sleep 3 to 5.
 They carry a fold-out tent on top.

-- Lost Campers, San Francisco: Their 7-seat passenger vans don't have bright-colored paint and are a great way to blend in.
+- Lost Campers, Los Angeles and San Francisco: Their 7-seat passenger vans don't have bright-colored paint and are a great way to blend in.
 They have a sink, storage space, dining table and a bed.

 - Escape Camper Vans, Los Angeles, San Francisco and Las Vegas: Equipped to sleep up to 3 adults, with stove, sink, bed and refrigerator or cooler box.